bradh352/ansible-role-service-freeipa/README.md

   of the domain.

 ### Variables for syncing from a remote IDP
+* `service_freeipa_idp_proxy`: If a proxy is necessary to connect to the IdP to receive the device code and perform validation then this should be a URI to the proxy, e.g. `https://proxy.testenv.bradhouse.dev:8080`.
+This will be added to `/etc/ipa/default.conf`.
+* `service_freeipa_idp_noproxy`: List of domains to NOT attempt to proxy.
+A leading `.` is used to act as a wildcard (rather than `*`).
+  E.g. `[ "testenv.bradhouse.dev", ".testenv.bradhouse.dev" ]`
 * `service_freeipa_idpsync_enable`: Boolean.
 Whether or not to sync users from an idp's ldap server.
 The remaining `service_freeipa_idpsync_*` configuration values should be set when this is enabled.